Credit Cards Airline Credit Cards

 Based on several reports, you can generally expect to get an average of 1.1 cents per mile in value.
 But your actual redemption rate can vary based on your airport of origin and destination, fare class, travel dates, and the cash price of the fare.

-For example, a domestic flight will typically cost you fewer award miles than a flight to Europe or Southeast Asia, and the number of miles it requires doesn’t always increase at the same rate as the cash price of the different fares.
+For example, when I’m looking at a domestic flight, I know that will typically cost me fewer award miles than a flight to Europe or Southeast Asia.
+Additionally, the number of miles a flight requires doesn’t always increase at the same rate as the cash price of the different fares.

 To find out how much value you’re getting from a specific redemption, simply divide the cash price of the fare by the number of miles required to book it.
 Here are a few examples: